hashicorp/terraform/website/docs/commands/cli-config.html.markdown

 origin registry for a provider is encoded in the provider's source address, like `registry.terraform.io/hashicorp/aws`.
-For convenience in the common case, Terraform allows omitting the hostname portion for providers on `registry.terraform.io`, so public provider addresses can be written like `hashicorp/aws`.
+For convenience in the common case, Terraform allows omitting the hostname portion for providers on `registry.terraform.io`, so you can write shorter public provider addresses like `hashicorp/aws`.

 Downloading a plugin directly from its origin registry is not always